kirilbud/CMPM-121-Final-Project/Devlog.md

 # Devlog Entry 11/25/2025

 More refactoring.
 Updating the Robot class. added camera movement. added cursor object and the start of a blend file.

+# Devlog Entry 11/30/2025

+started working on more work in progress blender files